drhsqlite/fossil-mirror/www/gsoc-ideas.md

 ## General Features

-* Complete per-feature CSS facilities in [the Inskinerator](https://tangentsoft.com/inskinerator/dir) and add features to the Inskinerator
 * Improve the documentation history-browsing page to enable selection of 2 arbitrary versions to diff, similar to the [Mediawiki history feature enabled on Wikipedia](https://en.wikipedia.org/w/index.php?title=Fossil_(software)&action=history)
 * Allow diffing of Forum posts
 * Develop a test suite for the draft JSON API in libfossil.
 This JSON API is a way of integrating many kinds of systems with Fossil